CHEGEBB/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#Use the following command
+#use the following command
-chmod -R ugo+X .
+mkdir -m 751 my_dir